Most states require drivers to carry liability coverage at the very least. What does liability insurance cover? Keep reading to find out!

 Almost every state requires drivers to carry at least a certain amount of liability car insurance (some states also require no-fault/personal injury protection and/or uninsured motorist coverage).
 This is because liability car insurance coverage is designed to protect other people from damage you cause.
 For the most part, getting additional coverage that will help protect you (like comprehensive or collision) is a choice that’s up to you and not legally mandatory.

-So What Exactly Does Liability Car Insurance Cover?
+So Exactly What Does Liability Car Insurance Cover?

 If you cause an accident that injures someone (or multiple people) or results in damage to their vehicle or property, liability car insurance will help cover those expenses.
 Specifically, liability insurance includes: